 This Mediterranean salad dressing is great on salad, pasta, vegetables, or even as a marinade.
 It is tangy and full of great Mediterranean flavors; all you need to do is mix all the ingredients and enjoy.

 By the way, my artichoke salad is the perfect pair for this dressing!
-You're gonna love it!
+You're going to love it!

-And if you like delicious homemade dressings, you should also try my Asian salad dressing.
-It's really, really good!!!
+And if you like delicious homemade dressings, you should also try my Sherry Shallot vinaigrette, and my Asian salad dressing.
+They're really, really good!!!

 Jump to: